HMS Louis (1913): Description

-The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
-These latter guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
+The ships were armed with three single QF 4 in Mark IV guns.
 The ships were also fitted with two above-water twin mounts for 21 in torpedoes.
 They were equipped with rails to carry four Vickers Elia Mk IV mines, although these rails were never used.

 Construction and service

 Laid down as Talisman, the ship was renamed on 30 September 1913 to Louis before being launched.
 Built by Fairfield Shipbuilding and Engineering Company, Govan (Yard No 491) and launched 30 December 1913, she was wrecked in Suvla Bay on 31 October 1915 during the Dardanelles campaign.
 The wreck was destroyed by Ottoman coastal artillery.